aaronpk/oauth-authorization-server-discovery/draft-parecki-authorization-server-discovery.md

 The way in which the client identifier is established at the authorization server is out of scope of this specification.

-Because this specification is intended to be deployed in scenarios where clients are previously unknown to authorization servers, using pre-registered client identifiers is likely to be impractical.
+This specification is intended to be deployed in scenarios where the client has no prior knowledge about the resource server, and the resource server might or might not have prior knowledge about the client.

-There are some existing methods by which this could be accomplished, such as using Dynamic Client Registration {{RFC7591}} to register the client at the authorization server prior to initiating the authorization flow.
-Other extensions may define alternatives, such as using a URL to identify clients.
+There are some existing methods by which an unrecognized client can make use of an authorization server, such as using Dynamic Client Registration {{RFC7591}} to register the client prior to initiating the authorization flow.
+Future extensions may define alternatives, such as using a URL to identify clients.

-# Security Considerations
+# Security Considerations {#security}

 ## Server-Side Request Forgery (SSRF)